Jennie June (autobiographer): Education

 June became very shy and introverted when his parents sent him off to a boys' school.
 The other students had been sent to boarding school because of being especially boisterous and needing strict discipline.

 June graduated with honors from a university in uptown New York.
-That may have been Columbia University].
+That may have been Columbia University.

 Then, June went on to graduate study, where his physician notified the university president that June was a sexual invert.
 As a result, June "was expelled from the university for being an androgyne," which caused him to suffer neurasthenia (depression), and he came close to suicide.
 Because of June's ordeal with being expelled for his difference, he wrote this plea in his third book, in capitals:

 "I BEG ALL ADULTS, PARTICULARLY SCHOOL OFFICIALS, TO BE EXTRAORDINARILY CHARITABLE AND SYMPATHETIC WITH GIRL-BOYS AND OTHERS SEXUALLY ABNORMAL BY BIRTH WHO MAY SEEM TO HAVE LOST THEIR SENSES.
 GUARD AGAINST DOING ANYTHING THAT WOULD LEAD THE DISGRACED TO COMMIT SUICIDE, WHICH EVENT IS FAIRLY COMMON AMONG THESE 'STEPCHILDREN OF NATURE.'"

-The suicide rate of lesbian, gay, bisexual, and transgender youth is still significantly higher than the general population today, due to discrimination.

 Career

 In his professional life, June presented as a man.
 He had a reputation for being an innocent who was startled and uncomfortable when men around him made sexual talk.
 As a result, most people did not suspect another aspect to his life.
 He was known for being very studious and hard-working.

-June was a law clerk for Clark Bell, who was the editor of the publishing company of The Medico-Legal Journal.
-This is the same company that published June's autobiographies.
+June was a law clerk for Clark Bell, who was the editor of The Medico-Legal Journal and its publishing company.
+The same company published June's autobiographies.
 June likely used this personal contact with Bell in order to get the books into print.